FixedEffects/FixedEffectjlr/README.md

-This package uses the [`FixedEffectModels`](https://github.com/matthieugomez/FixedEffectModels.jl) julia package to estimate large fixed effects models in R.
+This package uses the [`FixedEffectModels.jl`](https://github.com/matthieugomez/FixedEffectModels.jl) julia package and the [JuliaCall](https://github.com/Non-Contradiction/JuliaCall) R library to estimate large fixed effects models in R.

 It is a substitute to the [`felm`](https://cran.r-project.org/web/packages/lfe/index.html) R package.
 It is usually faster (see [benchmarks](./vignettes/benchmark.md)) and converges more robustly.
 This uses the [`JuliaCall`](https://github.com/Non-Contradiction/JuliaCall) library to pass datasets into julia and process them.

-The package is very preliminary!
+The package is very preliminary, so please use it and let me know if you run into issues!

-Thanks to [Matthieu](https://github.com/matthieugomez) for writing `FixedEffectModels`!
+[Thanks](#thanks) to Matthieu and Changcheng.

 ## Usage